 A jazz trumpeter with a bell-like tone so pure it became the signature sound of a million romantic evenings on classic Jackie Gleason albums.

-Bobby Hackett's trumpet and cornet didn't blast or screech; they sang.
-Possessing one of the most achingly beautiful tones in jazz history—clear, warm, and impeccably controlled—he was a musician's musician.
-He came up in the swing era, holding his own alongside giants like Glenn Miller and Benny Goodman, but his heart always leaned toward the melodic elegance of Dixieland and the earlier jazz traditions.
-His true legacy, however, was cemented in the 1950s, not in a smoky club, but in a recording studio for Jackie Gleason's lush 'mood music' albums.
-Hackett's soaring, lyrical solos on tracks like 'My Funny Valentine' provided the instrumental voice for a generation's daydreams, making him a star of easy listening.
-Yet, until his death, he remained a dedicated jazzman, leading small groups where his graceful, inventive playing proved that profound emotion could be conveyed in a whisper as powerfully as a shout.
+Bobby Hackett's trumpet and cornet sang with a clear, warm tone that made him a musician's musician.
+He came up in the swing era, playing alongside Glenn Miller and Benny Goodman, but his heart leaned toward the melodic elegance of Dixieland.
+In the 1950s, he recorded lush 'mood music' albums for Jackie Gleason.
+His soaring, lyrical solos on tracks like 'My Funny Valentine' provided the instrumental voice for a generation's daydreams, making him a star of easy listening.
+Yet he remained a dedicated jazzman, leading small groups where his graceful, inventive playing conveyed profound emotion in a whisper.
+Born in 1915, he died in 1976.

 1901–1927